Micheal Ray Richardson: London Lightning (2011–2014)

 On August 17, 2011, Richardson was hired as the first head coach of NBL Canada's London Lightning.
 Richardson was named the NBL Canada's first ever Coach of the Month for November 2011, an award he would win again in January 2012.
-London finished the regular season at 28-8.
-On March 25, 2012, Richardson led the Lightning to a 116-92 victory over the Halifax Rainmen in the deciding Game Five of the NBL Canada Finals to win the NBL Canada's inaugural championship.
+London finished the regular season at 28–8.
+On March 25, 2012, Richardson led the Lightning to a 116–92 victory over the Halifax Rainmen in the deciding Game Five of the NBL Canada Finals to win the NBL Canada's inaugural championship.
 After the game, Richardson was named the NBL Canada Coach of the Year for 2011–12.

-On April 12, 2013, Richardson led the London to an 87-80 victory over the Summerside Storm and TLondon became back to back NBL champions.
+On April 12, 2013, Richardson led the London to an 87–80 victory over the Summerside Storm and the team became back to back NBL champions.
 Richardson left the London Lightning following the 2013–14 season to pursue coaching positions closer to home.

-Personal life

-Richardson lived in Lawton, Oklahoma, as of 2015.
-He has 11 grandchildren.
-Richardson puts on youth basketball clinics with Otis Birdsong, his longtime friend and former teammate.
-He worked for a financial firm, and he and his wife, Kimberly, owned a beauty salon.
-His son, Amir Richardson, is a professional soccer player in France.

-Richardson was the subject of the TNT Network 2000 film Whatever Happened to Micheal Ray?, narrated by Chris Rock.